oyvholm/gitspread/README.md

 That’s all there is.
 From now on, you can push to the "spread" remote and let the remote server with a faster connection take care of spreading the commits around.

+To stop the daemon, create a file named `stop` in the top directory.
+When the file is gone, the process is terminated.
+The PID of the current process is stored in a file named `pid`.
+This file is also deleted when the process terminates properly.

 Directory location
 ------------------